Armanhafiz4/Fundamental-project/README.md

 ![alt text](https://github.com/Armanhafiz4/Fundamental-project/blob/main/Original%20ERD%20Diagram.png)

-My old ERD is above
+My old ERD is above where I had a many to many ERD

 ![alt_text](https://github.com/Armanhafiz4/Fundamental-project/blob/main/ERD%20new%20Diagram.png)

-My new ERD is above
+My new ERD is above which is more simplified and is just a one to many ERD

-## Project tracking
+## Project Tracking

 I tracked my progress using a trello board which is made [here](https://trello.com/b/ihNNyfj3/qa-fundamental-project)

+## Risk Assessment

+My risk assessment table: